Cmacca/blog/_harp/articles/stop-playing-video-games.md

 ### ** 5.
 You're wasting your life. ** ###

-Remember that old hashtag from 2012?
+Remember that old hashtag from 2013?
 I believe it went something like #YOLO (You Only Live Once).
-It was poorly misinterpreted, and somehow ended up being correlated with getting drunk and doing drugs.
+It was poorly misinterpreted, and somehow ended up being correlated with consuming alcohol and narcotics.
 However, the term #YOLO actually applies in the argument against video games.
-Simply put: you only have on life, and you're wasting it by watching pixels change colors on a screen.
+Simply put: you only have one life, and you're wasting it by watching pixels change colors on a screen.
 Kind of sad when you think about it.
 Go out and do something!
 I personally find real mountain biking much more exciting than the "Extreme Sports" by Microsoft's Kinect.

 ### ** 6.
 Video games can make you perceive life differently. ** ###